w99910/wazeloquent/RS_README.md

   await carQuery.get();
   ```

-- ### Creating record
+- ### Creating record or records

-  You can create child record from parent.
+  You can create child record or records from parent.
   Foreign key will automatically inject in creating record.
   E.g